An introduction to random rule-based chemical networks

 \section{Conclusion and perspectives}

+We have dealt within the limited scope of this work with a family of "Small-World" chemical reaction models (RRBCN Model I, generalized as RRBCN Model II) dependent on an atom set, a foodset and a fugacity parameter $z$ conjugate to the complexity index.
+RRBCN networks were explored along two directions:

+\textbullet\ dynamical patterns involving autocatalysis and multistability were systematically investigated and found in the low levels of networks (up to levels 5-6, i.e. 6-7 atoms).
+Due to CPU time and memory limitations, it seems difficult to extend simulations to much longer molecules.

-We have dealt within the limited scope of this work with a simple model of reactivity.
-Summarizing our results so far, we found a robust family of chemical reaction models dependent on an atom set, a foodset and a fugacity parameter $z$ conjugate to the complexity index.
-We wrote down an approximate mapping to level-inhomogeneous random tree model whose predictions agree surprisingly well with numerics.
-We focused our analysis on the statistical properties of the set of reactants and primitive reactions (chemical mechanisms).
-Whereas the model predicts only a finite (though potentially large) number of primitive reactions when reactivity is independent of the complexity index (Model I, $z=1$), a number of qualitatively different phases is observed otherwise (Model II), delimitated by sharp boundaries; see Fig. \ref{fig:phases} and \ref{fig:cata_phases} for a plot in terms of the parameter $z$.
-Though the number of reactants trivially increases with $z$, the number of primitive reactions increases with $z$ for $z$ small enough ($z<z'_{\phi}$), but decreases for larger values of $z$.
-When $z$ is close to 0 or 1, complex mechanisms are rare, either because reactions are overall rare $(z\to 0)$, or because, on the contrary, most reactions derive from easier, common low-level mechanisms $(z\to 1)$.
-In an intermediate region for $z$ far from 0 and 1, there appears a productive phase, characterized by an infinite number of mechanisms with increasing complexity.
+\textbullet\ statistics of individual mechanisms were established by using an approximate mapping to an inhomogeneous Galton-Watson model.
+Our predictions agree surprisingly well with numerics.
+Whereas the model predicts only a finite (though potentially large) number of primitive reactions when reactivity is independent of the complexity index (Model I, $z=1$), a number of qualitatively different phases is observed otherwise (Model II).
+In particular, in an intermediate region for $z$ far from 0 and 1, there appears a productive phase, characterized by an infinite number of mechanisms with increasing complexity.

+\Medskip The inspiration for the dynamical patterns looked for in \S \ref{section:low-level} comes in part from the above cited article \cite{BunRiv}, where the authors introduced a toy model of networks of inhibitory interactions based on a sparse graph \textsf{G} playing the same role for dynamics as \textsf{ConnG} (stationary states are indexed by independent subsets of \textsf{G}).
+Stochastic dynamical simulations displayed very interesting evolutionary features characteristic of glassy dynamics, see also \cite{Bar} for a study along those lines of the underlying hard-core model on random graphs.
+It would thus be interesting to see if large, sparse \textsf{ConnG} graphs appear by raising the cut-off level $n_{max}$, and if conclusions of the above article are also relevant for RRBCN models.

-\Medskip Despite these achievements, our model is a toy model of reactivity, because it fails to deal with the following points:
+\Bigskip Despite these achievements, our model is a toy model of reactivity, because it fails to deal with the following points: